 Alyssa Grossman is an American anthropologist and filmmaker, who took both her MA and PhD in Manchester, at the Granada Centre for Visual Anthropology.
 Alyssa has been serving on the NAFA film selection committee before.
 She has lived in Gothenburg for a number of years now, working at the University of Gothenburg.
 Most of Alyssa’s research is based on fieldwork in Romania.

-Orsolya Veraart is from Romania and belongs to the Hungarian minority there, but currently lives in Tromsø together with her husband, Ralph Veraart, who is the main mover when it comes to NAFA´s official website (nafa.uib.no).
+Orsolya Veraart is from Romania and belongs to the Hungarian minority there.
+She is married to Ralph Veraart, who is the main mover when it comes to NAFA´s official website (nafa.uib.no).
 Orsolya has a degree from the Visual Cultural Studies program at UiT - The Arctic University of Norway.
 She has served for several years on the NAFA film selection committee and she is co-founder of CinéTrans.

-Christian Suhr will discuss his work on a film and research project: ´Plague over Denmark´ - Radicalisation, contagion, and healing among Danish Muslims at the Grimhøj mosque.
+Christian Suhr discussed his work on a film and research project: ´Plague over Denmark´ - Radicalisation, contagion, and healing among Danish Muslims at the Grimhøj mosque.